 - 1. Backup Insulator 2.
 Manifold 3.
-Cross Manifold - 3.
+Cross Manifold - 2.
+Make sure the backing plate is laying on a work bench with the pocket facing up. - 3.
 Using a depth micrometer, measure the distance from the top face of the backing plate to the face inside the bore where the backup plate spring pack will make contact.
-Record value
+Record value as measurement B.